qwaneu/qwaneu.github.io/_drafts/how-do-you-communicate-when-pairprogramming.md

 We talk continuously, preferably with code or a sketch in hand.
 Without code it is just idle speculation.

+![One drawing with several different styles, a doodle with a brickwork pattern in the background, some arrows back and forth and circles and arrows.
+Also some abstract people and sketch for a dialog.](/attachments/blogposts/2023/do-you-draw-when-pair-programming.png)

 How do you communicate during programming, and when do you choose which option?